0xsats/STRAX_Grafana/README.md

   3. To bring back session terminal window (Reattach):
      Use `screen -r <session_id>`. <session_id>=1234 for Geth client terminal obtained from `screen -ls`.

-     Details and Guides for using Screen here: [How To Setup & Use Linux Screen](https://linuxize.com/post/how-to-use-linux-screen/).
+     Details and Guides for using GNU Screen here: [How To Setup & Use Linux Screen](https://linuxize.com/post/how-to-use-linux-screen/).

 ### Uncomplicated Firewall (UFW)
 For ease of managment of your firewall settings.